Kaleena Mosqueda-Lewis: Freshman year

 As a freshman in 2011–12, Mosqueda-Lewis started in one of 38 games.
-She had a breakout freshman campaign as she led the Huskies in scoring with 15 points per game and was third on the team in rebounding with 5.4 per game.
-Mosqueda-Lewis notched 32 double digit performances and registered 14 consecutive double-digit games to end the season.
+She led the Huskies in scoring with 15 points per game and was third on the team in rebounding with 5.4 per game.
+Mosqueda-Lewis notched 32 double-digit performances, including 14 consecutive double-digit games to end the season.
 She was named Big East Freshman of the Year, Sixth Man of the Year and the second Husky freshman honored as the Big East Tournament Most Outstanding Player (2012).

 Sophomore year

-(National Champions) Mosqueda-Lewis continued her stellar play in her sophomore year.
-She played and started in 38 of UConn's 39 games and led the team in scoring at 17.6 points per game.
-She posted the second-highest rebounding average at 6.3 rebounds per contest and shot .528 percent from the floor.
-Mosqueda-Lewis led the country in 3-point field goal shooting at a scintillating .492 percent (118–240), was second on the team in offensive rebounds and defensive rebounds and led the squad with a .895 free throw shooting percentage.
+(National Champions) As a sophomore, Mosqueda-Lewis played and started in 38 of UConn's 39 games and led the team in scoring at 17.6 points per game.
+She posted the second-highest rebounding average at 6.3 rebounds per contest and shot 52.8 percent from the floor.
+Mosqueda-Lewis led the country in 3-point field goal shooting at 49.2 percent (118–240), was second on the team in offensive rebounds and defensive rebounds and led the squad with a 89.5 free throw shooting percentage.
 She scored in double-figures 31 times and led the team by scoring 20 or more points on 11 occasions.
-Mosqueda-Lewis scored a career-high 32 points, and tied a career high by burying 12 3-pointers, in UConn's 85–51 victory over USF (March 2).
-She totaled three double-doubles on the year.
+Mosqueda-Lewis scored a career-high 32 points, and tied a career-high by burying 12 3-pointers in a 85–51 victory over USF on March 2.
 A reliable performer during the postseason, Mosqueda-Lewis was second on the team at 16.7 points per game while shooting .483 percent from the field and .440 percent from long-range.
-She was third on the team during the postseason at 6.1 rebounds per game and made 12 of her 13 attempts from the free throw line during UConn's nine postseason contests Mosqueda-Lewis earned All-NCAA Tournament Team and All-Bridgeport Regional Team honors after averaging 18.7 points on .542 percent shooting and 5.5 rebounds during the Huskies' six NCAA Tournament victories.
+She was third on the team during the postseason at 6.1 rebounds per game and made 12 of her 13 attempts from the free throw line during UConn's nine postseason contests Mosqueda-Lewis earned All-NCAA Tournament Team and All-Bridgeport Regional Team honors after averaging 18.7 points on 54.2 percent shooting and 5.5 rebounds during the Huskies' six NCAA Tournament victories.
 She led the team in scoring a team-best 19 times and had the second-most games in which she led the team in steals (8) Mosqueda-Lewis led the team in plus/minus with an average performance of +26.5.